-Certified Application Counselor Program
+Certified Application and Counselor Program

-Criteria: OHIM must have a certified application counselor (CAC) program that complies with 45 CFR part 155.225, and may designate an organization to ensure staff members and volunteers are certified to act as CACs.
-OHIM has designated the Oregon Health Authority (OHA) to assist with administering the community partner program and overseeing CACs.
+Criteria: OHIM must have a certified application counselor (CAC) program that complies with 45 CFR part 155.225.

-Under this program, volunteers and staff at local nonprofits or other organizations provide assistance with enrollment.
-These individuals must complete the required training and certification to perform this function.
+Under this program, volunteers and staff at local nonprofits or other organizations assist with enrollment.
+These individuals must complete the required training to be certified to perform this function.

-Methodology: We reviewed the contract executed between OHIM and OHA for inclusion of federal requirements to train and certify the volunteers and staff of community partners as CACs before providing assistance with QHP applications.
+Methodology: We reviewed the contract executed between OHIM and OHA for inclusion of federal requirements to train and certify the volunteers and staff of community partners as CACs before assisting with QHP applications.